 Dot Registry LLC has designed registration policies with the assistance of several Secretaries of State in order to accurately capture the membership criteria and comply with state regulations applicable to these entities.
 Each entity, at minimum, will be required to submit the following items upon registration:

-This information would be cross-referenced with their state registration information to verify not only the provided information, but the entity’s status of good standing within its state.
-All of these items would be reviewed annually and enforcement mechanisms put in place to suspend or revoke a previously issued domain if the entity does not comply with state mandates for business operations.
+This information will be cross-referenced with their state registration information to verify not only the provided information, but the entity’s status of good standing within its state.
+All of these items will be reviewed annually and enforcement mechanisms put in place to suspend or revoke a previously issued domain if the entity does not comply with state mandates for business operations.

-Additionally, consumers would have instant access to all of our Registrants’ entity information, which greatly reduces or eliminates the possibility of misrepresentation, registration by proxy, or fictitious registrations.
+Additionally, consumers will have instant access to all of our Registrants’ entity information, which greatly reduces or eliminates the possibility of misrepresentation, registration by proxy, or fictitious registrations.

 Dot Registry LLC is not only a member of the Community of Registered US Businesses, we additionally worked diligently to build a relationship with the National Association of Secretaries of State (NASS) (whose membership consists of the 50 States and the majority of US Territories), as well as individual Secretaries of State, to ensure our continued ability to serve the community at large.
 We view this relationship as not only valuable, but essential, given that the Secretaries of State are charged with the registration of members in our designated communities.

 We are aware that these abbreviations are used in other countries as corporate designations; however, we chose to focus on the US designations because we have developed a process by which Dot Registry LLC is able to identify the relevant members of the community and monitor their admittance.
 Countries such as Singapore, Australia, the Philippines, the United Kingdom and Canada use variations of these designations, though their registration requirements and corporate definitions vary from the US.
 We are specifically interested in serving registered corporate entities in the US because they are a clearly delineated group with a long history and a driving force in the world economy.